 We only know a few actual minority businesses who have been helped by this agency.
 These are mainly government contractors who got megabucks to conduct studies that told the agency what it already knew: minority businesses need money.

 If we were you, in looking for money, we'd avoid these guys like the plague.
+To add insult to injury, they tried to steal MinorityFinance, using the copywritten term without our permission.
+They have tried to steal the site and terminology.
+(You just can not make this stuff up.)
 Their site does have a lot of information on minority business financing.
 Here's the URL:

 -----------------------------------------------------------------------